Precedent: Binding precedent

 Binding precedent, based on the legal principle of stare decisis, requires lower courts to follow the decisions of appellate courts in the same jurisdiction.
 In other words, when an appellate court resolves a question of law, its determination, or "holding," serves as precedent that lower courts are bound to apply in cases involving similar facts or legal issues.

 For example, in the United States, decisions of the U.S. Supreme Court, as the nation's highest court, are binding on all other courts nationwide.

 Persuasive precedent

 Persuasive precedent refers to legal decisions that a court may consider but is not obligated to follow when deciding a case, as they are not binding.
 Examples include decisions from courts in neighboring jurisdictions and dicta from rulings by higher courts.
-In Australia, decisions of superior overseas courts, such as those from the United Kingdom, serve as persuasive precedent.
+For example, in Australia and Hong Kong decisions of superior overseas courts, such as those from the United Kingdom, serve as persuasive precedent.

 Although not binding precedent, a court may choose to rely on persuasive precedent if the reasoning is compelling.
 Courts often turn to decisions from other jurisdictions for guidance, particularly when interpreting unclear laws or addressing "cases of first impression"—situations in which no prior binding authority exists and the court must determine the applicable law for the first time.